 “My dad did not embrace the challenge of living with Parkinson’s,” Anthony said.
 He hopes his campaign will support others with Parkinson’s to fight this disease, take care of their health and find hope and perseverance when something seems impossible.

-Contribute to Anthony’s “Climb Above Parkinson’s” Team Hope campaign at: www.gofundme.com/climbaboveparkinsons.
+Give to Anthony’s Parkinson's Champion “Climb Above Parkinson’s” campaign at www.gofundme.com/climbaboveparkinsons.